Strategic Practice Certificate

 The next step after the introductory Inclusive Excellence Certificate Program, the SP Certificate enhances and digs deeper into DEI topics.

-The Office for Institutional Equity and Diversity invites faculty, staff, and graduate students who have completed the Inclusive Excellence Certificate to consider the IESP Strategic Practice Certificate Program (JEDI Track – justice, equity, diversity, and inclusion).
+The Office for Institutional Equity and Diversity invites faculty, staff, and graduate students who have completed the Inclusive Excellence Certificate to consider the IESP Strategic Practice Certificate Program.

 • Help participants identify individual and/or organizational inclusive practices to incorporate into workplace environments